FreedomIntelligence/RAG-Instruct/README.md

 ## 🚀 Training

 **1. Run Retriever**
 Before training, we need to perform retrieval on the synthesized RAG-Instruct dataset.
-For each data entry, we ensure the use of all source documents(D*) and supplement them with enough unrelated documents(D-) to total 10 documents.
+For each data entry, we ensure that the retrieval documents includes all source documents (D*) and supplement them with enough unrelated documents (D-) to total 10 documents.
 We use preprocessed passage data from DPR and embeddings generated with [Contriever](https://github.com/facebookresearch/contriever).
 To retrieve noisy documents (D-), use the following command:

 ```bash